 from throughout the western region gather at Aspen CO the first week of February.

-on Feb.
-21-22.
-March follows with two SG races at Northstar on Fri.
+Racing moves back to the Tahoe region in March with two SG races at Northstar on Fri.
 Mar.
-6
+4

 and then another Far West Masters classic, the McKinney Cup at Mt.
 Rose on Mar.
-7-8,
+5-6,

 The highlight of the competition season for many is the annual Masters National Championship

 on Wednesday Mar.
-16, followed by the SG, GS, and SL events on Wed-Fri.
-All racing will located at the Warm Springs base area.
+16, followed by the SG, GS, and SL events on Thu-Sat Mar.
+17-19.

 The season finals returns to the south again this season, where we'll wrap up with 3 days of racing at